wp-plugins/jetpack-extras/readme.txt

 This plugin adds extra bits an pieces to [WordPress Jetpack](http://wordpress.org/extend/plugins/jetpack/)

+Previous called "Jetpack Extras" renamed at request of Jetpack Team to "Custom Tweaks for Jetpack"

 Which includes the following additions:

 *   Ability to control button placement, above, below, or both of the post content, with separate options for the archive page and content display page